 The International Conservation Caucus Foundation (the Foundation) provides office space and administrative assistance to CCN.
 The Foundation is reimbursed for consulting services performed by the President of the Foundation and reimbursed for expenditures paid on behalf of CCN.
-As of December 31, 2021, CCN recorded a payable of \$115,090 due to ICCF.
+As of December 31, 2022 and 2021, CCN recorded a payable of \$367,804 and \$115,090 due to the Foundation, respectively.

-During the year ended December 31, 2021, CCN received grants totaling \$800,000 from ICCF.
+During the years ended December 31, 2022 and 2021, CCN received grants totaling \$245,000 and \$800,000 from the Foundation, respectively.